Bert Greene (golfer)

 Charles "Bert" Greene (born February 11, 1944) is an American professional golfer who played on the PGA Tour.

+Early life and amateur career

-Greene was born in Gray, Georgia.
-He attended the University of Tennessee where he was a member of the golf team.
+In 1944, Greene was born in Gray, Georgia.

+Greene attended the University of Tennessee where he was a member of the golf team.
 He won the 1964 SEC Championship and was a third-team All-American in 1964 and 1965.

+Professional career

-Greene turned professional in 1966.
-He played on the PGA Tour from 1967 to 1975.
-He won one Tour event, the 1973 Liggett Myers Open at MacGregor Downs Country Club in Cary, North Carolina, in a playoff with Miller Barber.
-He also finished second at the 1969 Westchester Classic, one stroke behind Frank Beard, and at the 1969 Tallahassee Open Invitational, one stroke behind Chuck Courtney.
+In 1966, Greene turned professional.
+He had success at 1966 PGA Tour Qualifying School to make it onto the PGA Tour.
+Greene played on the PGA Tour from 1967 to 1975.
+He won one tour event, the 1973 Liggett Myers Open at MacGregor Downs Country Club in Cary, North Carolina, in a playoff with Miller Barber.

+In 1969, Greene also finished runner-up at two tournaments: the Westchester Classic, one stroke behind Frank Beard, and the Tallahassee Open Invitational, one stroke behind Chuck Courtney.
 His best finish in a major was a third-place finish at the 1969 PGA Championship.

 At a golf tournament in 1972, Greene was shot in the foot when a gun in his golf bag accidentally discharged.